wmcbrine/wmcbrine.github.io/soup12.md

 be sent in lower case.
 Any commands that are not understood by a program should be ignored.

-version n.m
+`version n.m`

-	The command specifies the version of this specification that the packet conforms to.
+: The command specifies the version of this specification that the packet conforms to.
 For this document the version is "1.2".

-date dd mmm ccyy hh:mm:ss [zone]
+`date dd mmm ccyy hh:mm:ss [zone]`

-	The date and time when the packet was created.
+: The date and time when the packet was created.
 To prevent confusion with different country's date formats, the date MUST always appear as "dd mmm ccyy".
 For example, "25 Jul 1993".
 This date format can be converted to local conventions if desired.  "hh:mm:ss" is a 24-hour clock time value.
 The "zone" field is the number of hours and minutes that the timezone is offset from Greenwich Mean Time as "+HHMM" or "-HHMM".
 For example, US Eastern Standard Time (EST) is "-0500", and Australian Eastern Standard Time is "+1000".
 If the zone is omitted, it defaults to "local time", however the zone should only be omitted if there is no way to determine it.

-subscribe name
+`subscribe name`

-	This command requests the packet generating program to subscribe to a new message area.
+: This command requests the packet generating program to subscribe to a new message area.
 The area name may contain spaces, but not TABs.
   Additional fields may be added in a future version of this specification after a separating TAB.
 For now, ignore anything after a TAB.
 This command may generate an error message if the message area does not exist, or cannot be subscribed to.

-unsubscribe name
+`unsubscribe name`

-	This command requests the packet generating program to unsubscribe from a message area.
+: This command requests the packet generating program to unsubscribe from a message area.
 The same remarks about TABs and errors above also apply to this command.

-catchup [name]
+`catchup [name]`

-	This command requests the packet generating program to catchup on the nominated message area.
+: This command requests the packet generating program to catchup on the nominated message area.
 That is, to mark all messages in the area as read and continue batching from the next message received.
   If the area name is not present, the packet generating program should catchup on all message areas.

-list [always|never]
+`list [always\|never]`

-	This command requests the packet generating program to send a full list of all available message areas as a LIST file in the next packet.
+: This command requests the packet generating program to send a full list of all available message areas as a LIST file in the next packet.
 If the argument "always" is present, then the LIST file should be sent in every packet.
 The argument value "never" reverses this.
 For minimal compliance, "list always" should be treated as "list", and "list never" should be ignored.

-hostname string
+`hostname string`

-	This command specifies the name of the host or BBS the packet was generated on.
+: This command specifies the name of the host or BBS the packet was generated on.
 It serves an informational role only.
 The string can be any sequence of printable ASCII characters.

-software string
+`software string`

-	This command specifies the name and version of the software which generated the packet.
+: This command specifies the name and version of the software which generated the packet.
 It servers an informational role only.
 The string can be any sequence of printable ASCII characters.

-sendme<TAB>area<TAB>selector[<TAB>selector[...]]
+`sendme<TAB>area<TAB>selector[<TAB>selector[...]]`

-	This command requests that the packet generator send a number of messages from the nominated message area.
+: This command requests that the packet generator send a number of messages from the nominated message area.
 The "selector" arguments are taken from the "selector" fields in a 'c' or 'C' index file.
   Multiple "sendme" commands for the same message area may be present in a COMMANDS file.
 The maximum length for this command is 500 characters.
 Note that other commands use spaces to separate arguments, but this command uses TAB's.

-mail y
+`mail y`
-mail n
+`mail n`

-	This command changes whether or not private e-mail should be sent in generated packets.
+: This command changes whether or not private e-mail should be sent in generated packets.

-deletemail y
+`deletemail y`
-deletemail n
+`deletemail n`

-	This command changes whether or not the user's private mailbox should be deleted after being batched into a packet.
+: This command changes whether or not the user's private mailbox should be deleted after being batched into a packet.

-mailindex x
+`mailindex x`

-	Set the preferred mail index format, where 'x' is one of the values 'n', 'c', 'C' or 'i'.
+: Set the preferred mail index format, where 'x' is one of the values 'n', 'c', 'C' or 'i'.

-newsindex x
+`newsindex x`

-	Set the preferred news index format, where 'x' is one of the values 'n', 'c', 'C' or 'i'.
+: Set the preferred news index format, where 'x' is one of the values 'n', 'c', 'C' or 'i'.

-get filename [putname]
+`get filename [putname]`

-	Request that a file on the generating side be placed into a packet and sent to the packet reader.  "putname" specifies the "filename" argument for the corresponding "put" command.
+: Request that a file on the generating side be placed into a packet and sent to the packet reader.  "putname" specifies the "filename" argument for the corresponding "put" command.
 If "putname" is not specified, the default is to use the base name of "filename".
   If directory paths are specified, the separator must be '/'.
 It should be noted that security could be breached through the use of this command, so programs which support this command should be very careful, preferably restricting requests to a particular directory tree.

-put pktname filename
+`put pktname filename`

-	This command is usually sent in response to a "get" command, although it can be sent on its own.  "pktname" specifies the name of the file in the packet which contains the requested file's contents.
+: This command is usually sent in response to a "get" command, although it can be sent on its own.  "pktname" specifies the name of the file in the packet which contains the requested file's contents.
 The "filename" argument specifies destination file to write the contents to.
 Note that security could be breached with this command, so the destination filename should be checked, or restricted to a particular directory tree.
 It is also recommended that the user be prompted for confirmation before writing the file.
 If directory paths are specified in "filename", the separator must be '/'.
 It is recommended that the extension "FIL" be used for files in a packet which contain data sent with this command.
 For example, "put 001.FIL abc.zip"

-supported cmd ...
+`supported cmd ...`

-	This command is usually sent from a packet generator to inform a packet reader as to which commands are supported by the generating program.
+: This command is usually sent from a packet generator to inform a packet reader as to which commands are supported by the generating program.
 The argument is a space-separated list of command names.
   For example, "supported subscribe unsubscribe list", or "supported subscribe unsubscribe catchup list mail deletemail".

 It is recommended that at least "subscribe", "unsubscribe" and "list" (with no arguments) be supported.
 Packet generators are recommended to add a